sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Handling Null Values
 ------------

-It handles the null values by imputing the missing values with the constant value provided in the specified columns.
+``ReplaceMissingValueWithConstant`` processor handles the null values by imputing the missing values with the constant value provided in the specified columns.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^